-Mark gave a quick economical plan for anyone looking to break away from the 9 to 5 and live life on their own terms.
-He said “save 6 months worth of living expenses” but really that’s all you need.
+Mark gave a quick economical plan for anyone looking to break away from the nine to five and live life on their own terms.
+He said “save six months worth of living expenses” but really that’s all you need.
 I couldn’t agree with him more.
 There’s no need to save all your money.

 Matter of fact, saving money is a bad idea.

-Yeah, I said it, and I’m well aware it’s contrary to everything you’ve been told by the scarcity minded people you’ve been surrounded with your entire life.
+Yeah, I said it, and I’m well aware it’s contrary to everything you’ve been told by the scarcity-minded people you’ve been surrounded by your entire life.
 You know, the friends and family members with stable jobs and a fixed income.
 The people who’ve never even attempted to do what you want to do.

 Saving money is not the best use of your money.
 Case in point, when you hear Forbes or whatever, talk about the richest people on the planet, they don’t base it on how much cash they have in their personal account.
 They base it on the amount of assets, cash flow and profit each person has.
 Cash saved is useless, cash invested is priceless.

 Money has to move in order to make more money.

 The best time to take a risk is when you are young and you have nothing to lose. #advice#entrepreneur

 One of the biggest problems people with money have, is finding a solid place to put their money to work for them.
 If you have cash sitting around, it’s not making you much of a return.
 Smart people know that you have to invest in order to keep growing.
 Money grows stale just sitting around.